NBA Trade Rumors: Raptors Could Target Mohamed Bamba Before February Trade Deadline, Per ‘Bleacher Report’

 Despite losing their best player, Kawhi Leonard, in the 2019 NBA free agency, the Toronto Raptors made it clear to the entire league that they have no intention of undergoing a full-scale rebuild.
 Though they no longer have Leonard, the Raptors are confident that the core of Kyle Lowry, Pascal Siakam, Serge Ibaka, and Marc Gasol could help them remain a competitive team in the Eastern Conference.
-However, it remains unknown how long can the Raptors hold on that type of mindset, especially if they start to realize that they don’t have what it takes to defend the NBA championship title in the 2019-20 NBA season.
+However, it remains unknown how long the Raptors can hold on that type of mindset, especially if they start to realize that they don’t have what it takes to defend the NBA championship title in the 2019-20 NBA season.

 If the Raptors finally decide to take a different route, they should consider trading some of their veterans and start building the roster around Pascal Siakam.
 According to Zach Buckley of Bleacher Report, one of the NBA players that the Raptors could target before the 2020 February NBA trade deadline is Mohamed Bamba of the Orlando Magic.